Diocese of Sulmona-Valva

-The Diocese of Sulmona-Valva (Dioecesis Sulmonensis-Valvensis) is a Roman Catholic ecclesiastical territory in central Italy, in the Abruzzi region, approximately 120 km (75 mi) directly east of Rome.
+The Diocese of Sulmona-Valva (Dioecesis Sulmonensis-Valvensis) is a Latin Church diocese of the Catholic Church in central Italy, in the Abruzzi region, approximately 120 km (75 mi) directly east of Rome.
 Corfinio (Valva) is 14 km north-northwest of Sulmona.

 The current configuration was created in 1986, through the union of the two dioceses into one.
 The combined single diocese is a suffragan of the Archdiocese of L'Aquila.
 In 1818, the status of the Diocese of Sulmona and the Diocese of Valva was acknowledged, as two separate dioceses united in having one and the same person as bishop of both dioceses, aeque personaliter, an arrangement which stretched all the way back to the 13th century, and earlier.

 History

 In the Lombard period Sulmona was subject to the Duchy of Spoleto; later it belonged to the counts of Marsi.
 When the Normans conquered the Abruzzi, Sulmona increased in importance.
 In 1233, Emperor Frederick II made it the capital of the "Gran Giustizierato" of the Abruzzi.